NebulaModTeam/nebula/README.md

 ## How can I contribute

 Simply submit a pull request.
 Contribution documentation can be found here: [Wiki](https://github.com/hubastard/nebula/wiki/Setting-up-a-development-environment).
+Until I create a discord channel dedicated to this mod, you can find me on the [DSP Modding](https://discord.gg/ad8xCFVH) channel under the name `hubastard`